What’s in This Article

-Avianca is the national airline of Colombia and one of the oldest airlines in the world.
+Avianca is the national airline of Colombia.
 It launched in 1919 under the name SCADTA.[16][8]
 Over the years, the airline grew through mergers, most notably with TACA in 2010.
 Today, it operates as part of the Avianca Group under the Abra Group.[17]
-Avianca keeps improving its routes and services.

 Key Takeaways

-- Network and alliances: Avianca is the flag carrier of Colombia and a Star Alliance member.
-It serves over 80 destinations in more than 25 countries.[3][1]
+- Network and alliances: Avianca is the flag carrier of Colombia and a Star Alliance member, serving over 80 destinations in more than 25 countries.[3][1]

-- Safety systems: The airline operates a robust Safety Management System (SMS).
-It follows strict safety rules set by Colombia’s Aerocivil and the International Civil Aviation Organization (ICAO).[12][13]
+- Safety systems: The airline operates a robust Safety Management System (SMS) and follows strict rules set by Colombia’s Aerocivil and the International Civil Aviation Organization (ICAO).[12][13]

 - Certifications: As a member of the International Air Transport Association (IATA), Avianca holds an active IOSA registration, proving it passes rigorous operational safety audits.[4][5]

-- Incident history: The airline’s fatal accidents occurred decades ago (1983 and 1990).
-Recent incidents have involved mechanical issues that resulted in safe landings with no injuries.[6][7][14]
+- Incident history: The airline’s fatal accidents occurred in 1983, 1988, and 1990.
+All recent incidents have involved technical issues that resulted in safe landings with no injuries.[6][7][9][14]

-- Ratings: Independent trackers show Avianca with a perfect safety rating (7/7 on AirlineRatings, updated 2026).[11]
+- Ratings: Independent trackers give Avianca a perfect 7/7 safety rating on AirlineRatings, updated in 2026.[11]

 Avianca’s Safety Measures and Protocols

-As an IATA member, Avianca is required to maintain an active IOSA registration (IATA Operational Safety Audit).
+As an IATA member, Avianca must maintain an active IOSA registration (IATA Operational Safety Audit).
 This audit acts as a global benchmark for airline safety management.[4][5]
-In addition to these industry requirements, the airline performs routine pre-flight inspections and continuous flight monitoring.
+The airline also performs routine pre-flight inspections and continuous flight monitoring.

 Analysis of Avianca’s Safety Record

 Assessing an airline’s safety involves looking at its audit history, regulatory oversight, and past incidents.
 Avianca’s most severe accidents happened in the 1980s and 1990.
-In recent years, the airline has only experienced non-fatal technical issues, such as precautionary engine returns in late 2024 and early 2025.[7][14]
-While mechanical issues occur at all major airlines, Avianca handles them using safety procedures that meet global standards.[5]
+In recent years, the airline has experienced only non-fatal technical issues, such as a precautionary cabin-pressure diversion in late 2024 and an engine-related return to Madrid in April 2025.[7][14][15]

-A note on context: Major airlines operate thousands of flights every month.
-When looking at safety data, it helps to compare the number of incidents against the total volume of flights.
-Official investigations by agencies like the NTSB or Aerocivil provide the most accurate details on why incidents happen and how they are fixed.[6][7][13]
+Note: Major airlines operate thousands of flights every month.
+Safety data means more when you compare incidents against total flight volume.
+Official investigations by the NTSB or Aerocivil provide the most accurate details on why incidents happen and how airlines fix them.[6][7][13]

 Incident and Accident History